abbirku/dockerApi/README.md

 2. We have used EmailSettings class to bind with the EmailSettings section in appsettings.json.
 3. Here, tableName of Serilog should be the table that we have created in database.

+## Migration & Data Seeding
+1. For each context under a module create a seed class and inherit from DataSeed.
+2. Bind it to module as self.
+3. In StartUp.cs in Configure method inject that seed class.
+4. At the end of Configure method do MigrateAsync.

 ## To build docker image run the following command:
 docker build -t {imagename} -f {folder}/Dockerfile .